 Tenants may cease to trade or reduce operating hours without penalty

 Landlords are prevented from drawing on a bank guarantee, security deposit or personal guarantee while COVID-19 pandemic continues and for a reasonable recovery period thereafter.

 Tenants are required to comply with their leases as modified by the arrangements agreed under the Code.
 If they do not, they will lose the protections afforded by the Code

 Does the code provide an example of how it’s intended to work?

 Yes, the following is extracted from Appendix 1 to the Code:

 Commercial and Retail Landlords and tenants

 Can a tenant stop rent payments and what does this mean for a landlord?

 Ordinarily, a landlord would have contractual rights where a tenant stops paying rent, including the rights to re-enter the premises and to terminate the lease if the non-payment of rent continues for 14 days after giving notice.
-However, the Prime Minister has announced a moratorium on termination of commercial tenancies for non-payment of rent.
-Consequently, landlords should enter into discussions with tenants and work together to find tailored and appropriate temporary arrangements ensuring business continuity.
+However, there is currently a moratorium on termination of commercial tenancies for non-payment of rent.
+Many Australian States and Territories have published regulations with respect to commercial leases to give effect to the National Cabinet’s mandatory Code of Conduct.
+We have reported on these regulations on our website.
+Pursuant to the regulations, landlords have been entering into discussions with tenants and working together to find tailored and appropriate temporary arrangements.

 Can tenants cease trading?